-Current projects include consulting and guiding financial and public relations firms on the confluence of energy markets and geopolitics and completing a book about how Washington and Wall Street can better understand Saudi Arabia’s economic and oil strategies.
-I am a contributor at Forbes.com and a columnist for Modern Trader Magazine where I write about issues in politics, pricing, and energy markets.
+Current projects include consulting and guiding financial and public relations firms on the confluence of energy markets and geopolitics and completing a book, “Saudi, Inc.” to be published by Pegasus Books in early 2018.
+I am a contributor at Forbes.com and a columnist for investing.com where I write about issues in geopolitics, oil pricing, and energy markets.
 I also teach Middle East history and policy at Jacksonville University.

 I grew up just outside of Philadelphia.
 I earned an A.B. magna cum laude in history from Princeton University with specialties in Near Eastern studies and creative writing.
 As a graduate student at Boston University, I studied the American and Middle-Eastern energy industries with both an economist and a foreign relations specialist.
 I have conducted significant research on geopolitics and energy markets at the American Heritage Center at the University of Wyoming, the National Archives, the British Petroleum Archives, and the British National Archives.
 My dissertation was entitled, “The United States, Great Britain and the Middle-Eastern Oil Industry, 1945-1960.